-Further, Screen Australia investment is capped at \$2 million in any one general drama, other than in exceptional circumstances.
-If a project is a co-production, this cap will normally be reduced pro rata according to the percentage of the non-Australian co-production partner(s)' contribution.
-So, for example if the co-production is a 60/40 Australian majority co-production, the cap would be \$1.2 million.

-For official co-productions the 45 per cent cap applies only to the Australian component of the budget.
+- Screen Australia investment is capped at \$2 million in any one general drama, other than in exceptional circumstances.
+If a project is a co-production, this cap will normally be reduced pro rata according to the percentage of the non-Australian co- production partner(s)' contribution.
+So, for example if the co-production is a 60/40 Australian majority co-production, the cap would be \$1.2 million. - Screen Australia will only fund up to 45 per cent of the total budget, inclusive of any Producer Offset amount, other than in exceptional circumstances. - For official co-productions the 45 per cent cap applies only to the Australian component of the budget. - Funding will not be provided for retrospective costs (for monies already spent).